Rajpratik71/linux-manPages/free.md

        buffers
               Memory used by kernel buffers (Buffers in /proc/meminfo)

-       cache  Memory  used  by  the  page  cache  and  slabs (Cached and SRe‐ claimable in /proc/meminfo)
+       cache  Memory used by the page cache and slabs (Cached and SReclaimable in /proc/meminfo)

        buff/cache
               Sum of buffers and cache

        available
               Estimation of how much memory is available for starting new applications, without swapping.
-Unlike the data provided by the cache or free fields, this field takes into account page  cache and  also  that  not  all  reclaimable  memory  slabs  will  be reclaimed due to items being in use (MemAvailable in /proc/mem‐ info,  available  on kernels 3.14, emulated on kernels 2.6.27+, otherwise the same as free)
+Unlike the data provided by the cache or free fields, this field  takes  into  account  page cache and also that not all reclaimable memory slabs will be reclaimed due to items being in use (MemAvailable in /proc/meminfo, available on kernels 3.14, emulated on kernels 2.6.27+, otherwise the same as free)

 OPTIONS